-I didn’t always love gin (sometimes I just wanted a brandy old fashioned instead).
+I didn’t always love gin (sometimes I just wanted a brandy old fashioned or strawberry moscow mule instead).
 I didn’t understand gin, and definitely thought it had that “pine tree” flavor that most gin haters complain about.

 But I’ve slowly begun to appreciate it in the past few years.
 So much so that I now usually have three different bottles of gin in my bar cabinet at any given time (currently: Bombay Sapphire, The Botanist, and Gray Whale).

 While I usually make a classic gin and tonic or a white negroni, this Rosemary Gin Cocktail is for when I want to feel like a fancy bartender.
 I mean, anytime you’re using a homemade simple syrup, you’re fancy.

 This rosemary gin cocktail starts with homemade Rosemary Simple Syrup.

 Please click over to my post for rosemary simple syrup and make that recipe first.
 Or, if you can find store bought rosemary simple syrup near you, go ahead and buy it!